-Our Systems Thinking approach is delivering operational excellence - benefiting customers and the environment.
+Link to strategic themes Our Systems Thinking approach is

-We balance our capital and maintenance expenditure to ensure affordability and reliability over the short, medium and long term.
+- benefiting customers and the environment.
+We balance our capital and delivering operational excellence

-Our Better Rivers: Better North West commitments and additional £65 million investment in our Green Recovery proposals will deliver improvements for customers and the environment by 2025.
+- maintenance expenditure to ensure affordability and reliability over the short, medium and long term. - Our Better Rivers: Better North West commitments and additional £65 million investment in our Green Recovery proposals will deliver improvements for customers and the environment by 2025.